amffej/RoboND/README.md

 ![alt text][image_5]

 To determine the best navigable path, we take advantage of the previously threshed image.
 The optimal path for the robot is going to be represented by an availability of white pixels on the image.
-By the same token we can computer the direction the robot should taking by taking the average angle of all navigable terrain pixels (white pixels) in the rover’s field of view.
+By the same token we can determine the direction the robot should take by computing the average angle of all navigable terrain pixels (white pixels) in the rover’s field of view.

 ![alt text][image_4]

-**1. Populate the process_image() function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+**1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the moviepyfunctions provided to create video output of your result.**

 `process_image()` This is the place where all of the previously discussed steps happen in sequential order of operation.
 - Perspective Transform